 But why not make things easier for everyone?
 While you may not think of yourself as ‘that guy’ who irritates everyone in the office, you may still do shitty things – or be ‘that guy’ from time to time.

-So here are some tips on those awful habits and behaviours that you should be conscious of – not just so you can avoid engaging in them yourself, but so you can call them out when you notice them in others as well.
+So here are some tips on those awful habits and behaviors that you should be conscious of – not just so you can avoid engaging in them yourself, but so you can call them out when you notice them in others as well.

 Don’t Dominate Conversations